katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_packet.rst

 In addition to the parameter groups, there are also one-item groups with the UUID or hostname of the device.

 You can now target groups in playbooks!
-The following playbook will install a role that supplies resources for an Ansible target into all devices in the "coreos_beta" group:
+The following playbook will install a role that supplies resources for an Assible target into all devices in the "coreos_beta" group:

 .. code-block:: yaml